 It doesn’t cost a lot of money to add blind spot mirrors to your vehicle.
 If you are worried about your on-road safety, you might prefer adding this aftermarket accessory.

-In this guide, we look at the different types of blind spot mirrors you can choose from and show you some factors you should consider when buying a new set.
+In this guide, I look at the different types of blind spot mirrors you can choose from and show you some factors you should consider when buying a new set.

-We also evaluate whether the blind spot mirrors actually work and if they are worth your money.
-In the end, we will briefly talk about the best way to adjust your side mirrors for blind spot visibility.
+I also evaluate whether the blind spot mirrors actually work and if they are worth your money.
+In the end, I will briefly talk about the best way to adjust your side mirrors for blind spot visibility.

 Where to put blind spot mirrors?